Sowing Sweet peas

 It is January and now is a fine time to start sowing seed which you can continue to do until March.
 Below is a link to a detailed and informative blog which painstakingly records the progress of sweetpeas sown at different times.
 The hard work put into this is generously helpful.
 Take a look at: http://www.pumpkinbeth.com/2015/10/sowing-sweet-peas/

 My first sowings last year were of Sarah Raven seeds using her method of poking two seeds around an inch down into root trainer cells.
 Click link above for her detailed advice.
 This method encourages long and healthy roots.
 With a little bottom heat from the heated propagator in the shed, most of these seeds soon germinated and were given stern treatment by being moved outside.
 They were then tested in the wind and rain without any protection.
 As soon as the really cold weather came, they were put in an unheated cold frame and on rare occasions covered in fleece.
 Sweet peas are tougher than you think and can tolerate down to -5.
-This is being tested on a nightly basis this week!

 Young sweetpea plant

-On a Winter’s day with considerable chill, it is cheering to think about the loveliness, scent and colour being set in motion for early this Summer.
+On a Winter’s day with considerable grey chill, it is cheering to think about the loveliness, scent and colour being set in motion for early this Summer.